OlegLeo/DesktopApp_JSON_to_Excel_AUTOMATION/README.md

 Developed in C# with WPF Framework - Automation Processes that fills the Excel File from JSON API.

-This was one of the projects that was part of my internship.
+This was one of the projects that was part of my internship, as a Software Developer.

 Despite not being finished, I learned the basics of a C# language.